2022 World Track and Field Championships: Day-by-day guide to the women's events at Oregon22

 - The morning session features the women’s marathon, where the U.S. will be represented by Sara Hall, Emma Bates, and Keira D’Amato.
 Tokyo Olympic bronze medalist Molly Seidel was initially slated to compete in Eugene, but she withdrew due to injury and an ongoing therapeutic use exemption.

 - The evening session will also feature the women’s triple jump final, in which world record holder Yulimar Rojas of Venezuela is a heavy favorite.
-All three Americans — Keturah Orji, Tori Franklin, and Jasmine Moore — also have podium potential.
+Two Americans — Keturah Orji and Tori Franklin — qualified for the final and both have a shot at a spot on the podium.

 - The women’s heptathlon will come to a close following the long jump, javelin, and 800m events.

-Note: UPDATE: Chase Ealey makes history as first American woman to win shot put world title